Treaty of Lisbon: June European Council (2007)

 On 21 June 2007, the European Council of heads of states or governments met in Brussels to agree upon the foundation of a new treaty to replace the rejected Constitution.
-The meeting took place under the German Presidency of the EU, with Chancellor Angela Merkel leading the negotiations as President-in-Office of the European Council.
+The meeting took place under the German Presidency of the Council of the European Union, with Chancellor Angela Merkel leading the negotiations as President-in-Office of the European Council.
 After dealing with other issues, such as deciding on the accession of Cyprus and Malta to the Eurozone, negotiations on the Treaty took over and lasted until the morning of 23 June 2007.
 The hardest part of the negotiations was reported to be Poland's insistence on square root voting in the Council of Ministers.